zzonyo/trust-docs-test/source/index.html.md

 ### Rate Limit

 There are multiple limitations for this version:

-1. The limitation of single connection for **valid** request (including req, sub, unsub, not including ping/pong or other invalid request) is **50** per second.
+- The limitation of single connection for **valid** request (including req, sub, unsub, not including ping/pong or other invalid request) is **50 per second**.
 It will return "too many request" when the limit is exceeded.
-2. The limitation of single API Key is **5**.
+- The limitation of single API Key is **5**.
 It will return "too many connection" when the limit is exceeded.
-3. The limitation of single IP is **100** per second.
+- The limitation of single IP is **100 per second**.
 It will return "too many request" when the limitation is exceeded.

 ### Authentication